Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 Best Time of Year

 March to May is the hottest period — the afternoon is more manageable than midday but still warm.
-Bring hat and sunscreen.
+Hat and sunscreen are essential.

 June to October is rainy season — dramatic skies make for extraordinary sunset photographs when the clouds break.
 Bring rain protection.